JuliaDataScience/JuliaDataScience/contents/data_vis_makie_glmakie.md

 ### Arrows and streamplots

-Another plots that might be useful are `arrows` and `streamplot` which are important when we want to know the directions that a given variable will follow.
+`arrows` and `streamplot` are plots that might be useful when we want to know the directions that a given variable will follow.
+See a demonstration below:

 ```
 using LinearAlgebra